 - Transfer dough to prepared pan.
 Bake 45 minutes.

-- Using serrated knife, cut 1/2-inch deep “X” into top of bread.
+- Using a serrated knife, cut 1/2-inch deep “X” into the top of the bread.
 Brush top with melted butter.

 - Bake until loaf sounds hollow when tapped, about an additional 30 minutes.

-- Cool on baking rack.
+- Cool on a baking rack.
 Serve at room temperature, warm or toasted.

 Swirls of Flavor Recipe Tips